Spectral gap of scl in graphs of groups and $3$-manifolds: Scl of hyperbolic elements

-\begin{exmp} If $H$ is normal in $G$, then $g$ is a relative $k$-torsion if and only if its image in $G/H$ is a $k$-torsion.
+\begin{exmp} If $H$ is normal in $G$, then $g$ has order $k$ rel $H$ if and only if its image in $G/H$ is a $k$-torsion.
 In this case, $H$ is $n$-RTF if and only if $G/H$ contains no $k$-torsion for all $k< n$, and in particular, $H$ is $\infty$-RTF if and only if $G/H$ is torsion-free.
-Concretely, the subgroup $H=6\Z$ in $G=\Z$ is not $n$-RTF for all $n\ge3$ since $z^3$ is a relative $2$-torsion, where $z$ is a generator of $\Z$; more generally, $H=m\Z$ is $p_m$-RTF if $m$ is odd and $p_m$ is the smallest prime factor of $m\in\Z_+$.
+Concretely, the subgroup $H=6\Z$ in $G=\Z$ is not $n$-RTF for all $n\ge3$ since $z^3$ has order $2$ rel $H$, where $z$ is a generator of $\Z$.
+More generally, the subgroup $H=m\Z$ is $p_m$-RTF if $m$ is odd and $p_m$ is the smallest prime factor of $m\in\Z_+$.